 - Most people will be leaving Kuala Lumpur and going back to their respective hometowns as the CNY approaches.

-- From 12 February 2010 (Friday) onwards, airlines (especially Air Asia), KTM Intercity Train, express busses leaving/exiting Kuala Lumpur and heading to other cities will be FULLY booked.
+- About a week prior to Chinese New Year, airlines (especially Air Asia), KTM Intercity Train, express busses leaving/exiting Kuala Lumpur and heading to other cities will be FULLY booked.
 Avoid planning your travel from KL to other towns like KL to Penang during that time.
 And even if you can get tickets, they would either be fake tickets (always buy tickets directly from bus counters and not from third parties) or grossly overpriced

 - In fact, some people may start taking leave earlier to go back for the preparation- so ticket availability would also be scarce (from KL to other states)